Penny Wong: The Pacific and New Zealand

 Within a few days of being sworn into office, Wong visited several Pacific countries to emphasise the new government's approach to climate change and relations with nations in the region, including Fiji (where she addressed the Pacific Islands Forum), Samoa and Tonga.

 On 16 June 2022, Wong visited New Zealand Foreign Minister Nanaia Mahuta to reaffirm bilateral relations and cooperation in the areas of climate change, indigenous and Indo-Pacific issues.
 Wong also stated that her government would consider New Zealand's concerns about Australia's Section 501 deportation policy, which had strained relations between the two countries.

 On 1 February 2024, Wong and Defence Minister Richard Marles hosted their New Zealand counterparts Winston Peters and Judith Collins for a joint bilateral meeting of foreign and defence ministers in Melbourne.
-During the meeting, Marles confirmed that Australian would brief New Zealand about AUKUS Pillar Two, which would focus on advanced military technology including quantum computing and artificial intelligence.
+During the meeting, Marles confirmed that Australia would brief New Zealand about AUKUS Pillar Two, which would focus on advanced military technology, including quantum computing and artificial intelligence.
 The Australian and New Zealand governments also committed to boosting bilateral security and defence cooperation.

-In mid-June 2024, Wong and several cabinet colleagues including Marles and Pat Conroy attended the 30th Australia-Papua New Guinea Ministerial Forum in Port Moresby.
+In mid-June 2024, Wong and several cabinet colleagues, including Marles and Pat Conroy, attended the 30th Australia–Papua New Guinea Ministerial Forum in Port Moresby.
 During the visit, the Albanese government also announced several initiatives under a bilateral security agreement with Papua New Guinea.